 Improving ISO 20022 for Guarantees

 SA: The trade finance ecosystem is changing as new parties enter the community.
 The traditional parties are digitalising their processes beyond the messaging exchange.
-As a result, the Standardized Trust working group wanted to turn the approach from using the existing standards to cater to product needs to verifying if the standard is usable all the way to the back-end applications.
+As a result, the Standardised Trust working group wanted to turn the approach from using the existing standards to cater to product needs, to verifying if the standard is usable all the way to the back-end applications.

 Peeling back the layers: Reinventing ISO 20022’s standards in JSON

 Applicant in Standardised Trust JSON